 Telenet encourages its employees to actively contribute and engage.
 Because doing so benefits our products and services and therefore our customers.
 Employee engagement also translates into a corporate culture that is embraced by all employees.

-Telenet bi-annually measures employee engagement through a survey, where results are consistently above the Belgian average.
+Every two years Telenet measures employee engagement through a survey, where results are consistently above the Belgian average.
 Not only do the results highlight our strengths, they also identify key attention points.

 We drive regular internal communications using a variety of platforms and tools to ensure all employees are well informed.
-In 2018 special emphasis is put on building a new corporate story that is fully aligned with the employee values and the brand purpose, with the power to engage our employees and turn them into real Telenet ambassadors.
+Underpinned by a clear purpose, strong values and an inspiring corporate story, our internal communications have the power to engage our employees and to turn them into real Telenet ambassadors.

 As a company, we make every effort to enable employees to find a balance between work and private life, and to keep everyone's resilience high.
 Telenet promotes a culture of inclusion and diversity, offering equal opportunities irrespective of race, religion, sexual orientation, gender, disability, or age.